ZarKyo/CyberDefenders-WU/l33t_sauce.md

 ip.addr==172.16.0.108 && http
 ```

-Dans les différentes requêtes on recherche une qui correspond à une page de login.
+Dans les diffï¿½rentes requï¿½tes on recherche une qui correspond ï¿½ une page de login.
 Quand on la trouve on suit le flux HTTP.

-Dans le flux 170 on voit `log=Jsmith&pwd=wM812ugu` qui est envoyé.
+Dans le flux 170 on voit `log=Jsmith&pwd=wM812ugu` qui est envoyï¿½.

-**Réponse : wM812ugu**
+**Rï¿½ponse : wM812ugu**

 #### 11 - PCAP: After reporting that the WordPress page was indeed accessed from an external connection, your boss comes to you in a rage over the potential loss of confidential top-secret documents.
 He calms down enough to admit that the design's page has a separate access code outside to ensure the security of their information.
-Before storming off he provided the password to the designs page “1qBeJ2Az” and told you to find a timestamp of the access time or you will be fired.
+Before storming off he provided the password to the designs page ï¿½1qBeJ2Azï¿½ and told you to find a timestamp of the access time or you will be fired.
 Please provide the time of the accessed Designs page?

 On analyse le pcap dans NetworkMiner

-On va dans l'onglet `Credentials` et regarder à quelle heure a été utilisé le mot de passe donné : **1qBeJ2Az**
+On va dans l'onglet `Credentials` et regarder ï¿½ quelle heure a ï¿½tï¿½ utilisï¿½ le mot de passe donnï¿½ : **1qBeJ2Az**

-**Réponse : 1qBeJ2Az**
+**Rï¿½ponse : 1qBeJ2Az**

 #### 12 - PCAP: What is the source port number in the shellcode exploit?
 Dest Port was 31708 IDS Signature GPL SHELLCODE x86 inc ebx NOOP